 Ioversol Side Effects

-Some side effects of ioversol may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for ioversol may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Get emergency medical help if you have any of these signs of an allergic reaction while taking ioversol: hives; difficult breathing; swelling of your face, lips, tongue, or throat.